LarkspurCA/androidweardocs/sync.rst

 Wearable Data Layer
 ================================

-By Michael Hahn, August 2014
+By Michael Hahn, January 2015

 An application that runs on a wearable device usually utilizes some of the capabilities of a paired handheld device.
 This means you need two separate Android apps, one that runs on the wearable and another that runs on the handheld.
 These two apps communicate with one another over the bluetooth link that connects the two devices.

-Google Play services Version 5 includes a Wearable Message API that provides access to the data layer of a data communications link between the two devices.
+Google Play services Version 5 and later include a Wearable Message API that provides access to the data layer of a data communications link between the two devices.
 Messages or data move down the protocol stack on the sending side, across the bluetooth link, then up the stack on the receive side.
 The following diagram shows how a simple message flows through the wearable communications link.

   .. figure:: images/data-layer-stack.png
       :scale: 70